JetBrains/teamcity-documentation/topics/how-to-configure-cicd-for-jetbrains-space.md

 After this basic setup, you can advance the Space integration by following the instructions below, or learn how to [create more sophisticated build configurations](configuring-general-settings.md) and utilize the power of TeamCity to the fullest.

-## Building Sources of Merge Requests
+## Building Sources from Merge Requests
 {product="tcc"}

 A build's checkout scope usually consists of the following items: the default branch of [VCS root(s)](vcs-root.md) + the project's [branch specification](working-with-feature-branches.md) + [checkout rules](vcs-checkout-rules.md) of the build configuration.
 By adding the [Pull Request](pull-requests.md) build feature to this build configuration, you can add one more item to this formula — branches of merge requests.
 This will allow TeamCity to monitor changes in merge requests and run builds on them.
 The most common use case for this is prebuilding and pretesting sources of feature branches before they are merged into the default branch.